Skip to navigation | Skip to main content | Skip to footer

 Job description template and guidance

-Our new job description template has been approved by the People Executive Board for use across all University jobs (academic, technical and Professional Services).
+Our Job description template has been approved by the People Executive Board for use across the University.

 HERA evaluation